-(c) if it makes allotments to any third country, it shall afford such other Party a share proportionate to the amount of the product, by quantity or value supplied by or to it during a previous representative period, due consideration being given to any special factors affecting the trade in such product.
+(b) If it makes allotments to any third country, it shall afford such other Party a share proportionate to the amount of the product, by quantity or value, supplied by or to it during a previous representative period, due consideration being given to any special factors affecting the trade in such product..

-4. Either Party may impose prohibitions or restrictions on sanitary or other customary grounds of a noncommercial nature, or in the interest of preventing deceptive or unfair practices, provided such prohibitions or restrictions do not arbitrarily
+4. Either Party may impose prohibitions or restrictions on the importation or exportation of any product on sanitary or other customary grounds of a non-commercial nature, or in the interest of preventing deceptive or unfair practices, provided such prohibitions or restrictions do not arbitrarily discriminate against the commerce of the other Party.